diezcami/arctic-fox-theme/_posts/2020-03-05-jure-sanguinis.md

 1. Did you prepare this yourself? **Yes**
 2. Who is your Italian ancestor  **My Great-grandfather**
-3. Do you know of any discrepancies?  **Two American-ized named**
+3. Do you know of any discrepancies?  **Yes, Two American-ized named**

 She seems ok with my answers, and told me it would take about 45 minutes to go through all the information.
 I ended up waiting almost 2 hours for Lucia to return, with news that my application was accepted (with a bit of homework)!

 Some remarks

-1. On my GGF's naturalization forms, the years for my GF's birth and for my GGP's marriage were off by one year.
+1. On my GGF's naturalization documents, the years for my GF's birth and for my GGP's marriage were off by exactly one year.
 Lucia asked me to try and get a NO RECORD of anyone being born on that date, to clear up my GF's birth discrepancy.
 This seemed important to to do, and I'll start working on getting a NO RECORD asap.
+It's important to note that it's not possible to amend naturalization documents that old, so that isn't a route I could take for this.
 2. My GF's birth certificate doesn't have his parents' ages listed.
-She told me she didn't think it would be possible to get a certified copy (since Boston didn't typically add that information to the BCs at the time).
-I even had an original copy with me and showed her that there were no ages.
+Lucia told me she didn't think it would be possible to get a certified copy (since Boston didn't typically add that information to the BCs pre-1925).
+I even had an original copy of the BC with me and showed her that there were no ages.
 Nonetheless, i'll try to see if they can send me back something.
-This didn't seem as important, since we didn't think think this is something possible to get.
+This didn't seem as important, since we didn't think think this was something possible to get.

 There are name discrepancies (Italian->Americanized names) that were noticed, but no action is (currently) needed to change those.
 I think this is because all of the name changes are pretty obviously the same person (`Louis->Luigi`, etc...).